Porto off the beaten path: A few things to do on your next visit

 Enjoy the coffee in these hidden places

-This small restaurant is a hidden gem.
+Arc of Truth This small restaurant is a hidden gem.
 Located just at the back of Porto Cathedral is easy to miss.
 It’s not a typical cafe, but it’s definitely worth visiting for its cosy interior, friendly service and good food.
+Location

-Small cafe located walking distance from Sao Bento station is a cosy alternative to local cafes.
+Bird of Passage Small cafe located walking distance from Sao Bento station is a cosy alternative to local cafes.
 The owners take care of a good selection of grains and serve nice food for those who get hungry walking around the atmospheric streets of Porto.
+Location

 Enjoy live music scene in Porto